-In the fall, the Stevenson Center will welcome a new cohort of students pursing master’s degrees in applied economics, political science, sociology, anthropology, or kinesiology and recreation with an emphasis on community and economic development.
+In the fall, the Stevenson Center will welcome a new cohort of students pursuing master’s degrees in applied economics, political science, sociology, anthropology, or kinesiology and recreation with an emphasis on community and economic development.
 Three of the incoming Peace Corps Fellows bring unique experiences to Illinois State.

 Hannah Gdalman is pursuing a master’s in sociology.
 Finding herself drawn to the only undergraduate Peace Corps preparatory program at the time, Gdalman attended Knox College.
 She double majored in Spanish and anthropology/sociology, partly to meet the preparatory program requirements and partly out of a genuine interest in the subjects.